andremalveira/Astronaut.Library.js/README.md

 # About
 ## The Extension

-Astronaut Library.js is a small library with useful resources for developers created by André Malveira.
+Astronaut Library.js is a small library javascript with useful resources for developers created by André Malveira.

 Developed entirely in Pure Javascript, the library was primarily created as a browser extension to customize the default "localhost" environment of Apache, Wamp and Xampp servers.